fulldecent/blog.phor.net/_posts/2023-05-19-quasi-fungible-token.md

 > The value of [non-fungible tokens] is attributable to each crypto-asset’s unique characteristics and the utility it gives to the token holder.

-This is a major cop out.
+In English, that is a statement, not a qualifying clause!

 ## Utility, utility, utility